FROM sunbathing to storm watching, Lyme Regis is the perfect holiday destination all year round.

 Travelling by car: Routes from the north – M5, A37, A3066, A30, A358, A35, & B3165; routes from the east – A30, A354, A338, A303, A31 & A35; routes from the west – A30, A35, & A3052.

 Travelling by train: The nearest train station to Lyme Regis is Axminster, which is served by the London Waterloo to Exeter line.
 Axminster is just seven miles away and regular buses stop outside the train station.

 Travelling by bus: Lyme Regis is served by the First X53, which runs between Exeter and Poole, and the First X51, which runs between Dorchester and Axminster, as well as Stagecoach 9A, which runs between Exeter and Lyme Regis.

 See our Local Directory for taxi services.

 The main car parks in Lyme Regis are Holmbush Car Park (DT7 3LD) and Charmouth Road Car Park (DT7 3DW), which are both located on the outskirts of the town offering long-stay parking and space for coaches.
 Monmouth Beach/Cabanya Car Park (DT& 3JJ) serves the seafront and Cobb area, and Woodmead Halls Car Park (DT7 3HN) is close to the town centre.
 Smaller car parks in the town centre include Cobb Gate Car Park (DT7 3QD), Broad Street (Van Allens) Car Park (DT7 3QD), and the NCP Car Park on Broad Street (DT7 3QH).

-Lyme Regis Town Council operates a park and ride facility from Charmouth Road during the six-week summer holiday, and a park and ride on Sidmouth Road is also expected to be in 2018.
+Lyme Regis Town Council operates a park and ride facility from Charmouth Road during the main summer season and at other peak times.

 It is advised to leave plenty of time for travel/parking when visiting for special events/festivals, as it can get very busy.